Dogtooth (film): International

 The film's larger meaning eluded easy expression.
 Scott called the film "a conversation piece.
 Though the conversation may... be more along the lines of: 'What was that?'
 'I don't know.
 Weird.'
 'Yeah.' [shudder].
 'Weird.'"
 Olsen saw Dogtooth's substance as "part enigma, part allegory and even part sci-fi in its creation of a completely alternate reality."
-While Ebert found a "message...: God help children whose parents insanely demand unquestioning obedience to their deranged standards....
+Ebert found a "message" in the film, which he put as: "God help children whose parents insanely demand unquestioning obedience to their deranged standards....
 [S]ome have even described the film as a comedy.
 I wasn't laughing."
 For Bradshaw, the film investigates "the essential strangeness of something society insists is the benchmark of normality: the family, a walled city state with its own autocratic rule and untellable secrets."
-Harkness noted the "absolute mockery the situation makes of the perfect family ideal" where "Lanthimos isn't interested in making specific political or social points and he refuses to offer any clarifying backstory"; he found Dogtooth's oddness "as organic and playful as its impact is incisor sharp."
+Harkness noted the "absolute mockery the situation makes of the perfect family ideal", where "Lanthimos isn't interested in making specific political or social points and he refuses to offer any clarifying backstory", and found Dogtooth's oddness "as organic and playful as its impact is incisor sharp."

-Filmmaker David Lynch called Dogtooth "a fantastic comedy" in a 2012 interview.
+In a 2012 interview, filmmaker David Lynch called Dogtooth "a fantastic comedy".

+In July 2025, it ranked number 84 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."
+Also that month, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 301.

 Accolades

-Greek Prime Minister George Papandreou ended the Cabinet meeting on 25 January 2011 by saying, "The news that the film Dogtooth by Yorgos Lanthimos is nominated for Best Foreign Language Film goes far beyond the world of cinema, arts and culture.
+Greek Prime Minister George Papandreou ended the Cabinet meeting on 25 January 2011 by saying: "The news that the film Dogtooth by Yorgos Lanthimos is nominated for Best Foreign Language Film goes far beyond the world of cinema, arts and culture.
 It concerns the whole country, its people, the new generation of artists who follow the motto 'Yes, we can do it' during difficult times."
 He continued, "I won't say that the news shows that miracles happen, because the success of Yorgos Lanthimos is based on hard work, talent and his endless potential.
 Features that characterize the creative forces which lead Greece to a new era; forces which deserve our support and they will have it.
 Bravo Yorgos."

 The Greek Film Committee unanimously chose Dogtooth to represent Greece at the Oscars.

-Potential influences

-In 1970, Arturo Ripstein made a very similar film, The Castle of Purity, in which a man keeps his family isolated, the brother and sister have an unusually close connection, and the sister is the one to break the impasse with the outside world.
-According to Ripstein, his film was based on a case that appeared in newspapers in the 1950s of a man who isolated his family and did not allow them to leave.
-"There was a lot of talk about the case when I was a little boy."
-Two works came from that case; a novel by Luis Spota, La Carcajadas del Gato, and a play by Sergio Galindo, "Los Motivos del Lobos".

-Actress Dolores del Río was interested in the rights to the play and contacted Luis Buñuel, who declined, but recommended his protege, Ripstein.
-"Dolores del Río called and said, 'I would like to make an adaptation of the play', and I said, 'I would prefer to go directly to the source and take the case from the newspapers'."